thanpolas/toddmotto.github.io/_posts/2013-10-02-ultimate-guide-to-learning-angular-js-in-one-day.md

 }]);
 {% endhighlight %}

-No we need to plug it into our HTML.
+Now we need to plug it into our HTML.
 This is where we'll use declarative bindings to _declare_ what the application will do - to create our first piece of dynamic HTML.
 We're going to be using Angular's built-in _ng-repeat_ directive, which will iterate over data and render an output with absolutely no callbacks or state changes, it's all for free:

 {% highlight html %}
 <ul>